 I simply can’t get enough of Raising Cane’s signature sauce.
 But did you know that this is not the only sauce they offer?
 For this article, I embarked on an indulgent tasting adventure to describe each of the sauces in mouthwatering detail.
 I’ll share exactly what they taste like, what menu items they pair best with, and how you can easily recreate them at home.
 So, what sauces does Raising Cane’s have?

-Raising Cane’s has only three sauces available, but since they are all quite versatile and different, there is something for everyone — from classic tangly and a bit sweet signature sauce to sweet honey mustard, and lastly, spicy hot sauce.
+Raising Cane’s has only three sauces available — from classic tangy and a bit sweet signature sauce to sweet honey mustard, and lastly, spicy hot sauce.